nickwiecien/AzFunctions_Ingestion_Quickstart/README.md

 - `generate_extract_embeddings`: Generates vector embeddings for the processed text data
 - `insert_record`: Inserts processed data records into the Azure AI Search index.

+### Standalone Functions
-### Standalone Functions\nIn addition to orchestrators and activities, the project includes standalone functions for index management:
+In addition to orchestrators and activities, the project includes standalone functions for index management:
 - `create_new_index`: Creates a new Azure AI Search index with the specified fields.
 - `update_index_alias`: Updates an index alias to point to the latest version of an index, facilitating blue-green deployments and other staged rollout strategies.